sbstndb/nbody_k/README.md

 Thanks to Kokkos, you can compile this code for multiple backends like OpenMP, CUDA, HIP.

+**Disclaimer:** Please note that this project is a work in progress and may contain errors or programming oversights due to its experimental nature.
+Your understanding and feedback are appreciated as we continue to develop and refine this code.

 # Prerequisites
 The code use Kokkos as a performance portability library.
 Then, you must have it to compile the project.
 I suggest you to install it and read the documentation for further understanding.